 For example, ½ hour to 1 hour, 1 hour to 2 hours, 2 hours to 4 hours etc.

-Your orthotist will give you instructions on how many hours per night you should be wearing the orthosis for best results.
+Your orthotist will give you instructions on how many hours per day you should be wearing the orthosis for best results.

 Follow-up visits with your Physician and Orthotist are vital for your healing – don’t skip any scheduled appointments.
 Adjustments for fit and function can be made by appointment with your orthotist.